abhinavpandeyap/Net-Banking/README.md

 The bank staff will be able to update the details of the Account Holders if AH wants after the Verification.

-The Core Management Team will have access to view and manage all the Account Holder details and also view the Daily Reports.
+The Admin will have access to view and manage all the Account Holder details and also view the Daily Reports.

-The Core Management Team will be able to view and manage the bank staff details will have access to remove them from the current staff list.
+The  Admin will be able to view and manage the bank staff details will have access to remove them from the current staff list.

 # Non-Functional Requirements